TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 ### Transforming the response

-The assumptions behind a linear model can be divided into assumptions about the form of the relationship (a line) and assumptions about the error term.
-Deviations from either set of assumptions are reflected in the distribution of residuals from the model.
-Assumptions behind the error term justify use of parametric distributions for estimating p-values and confidence intervals on coefficients, as well as prediction intervals for the response variable value for new observations.
+The assumptions that typically accompany a linear model can be divided into assumptions about the form of the relationship (linear) and assumptions about the error term.
+Assumptions behind the error term justify our use of parametric distributions for calculating p-values and confidence intervals on coefficients, as well as prediction intervals for the response variable value for new observations.
 The error model assumptions in small sample sizes are that the errors are randomly drawn from a normal distribution with a mean of zero and constant standard deviation.
-For larger samples, we make the more relaxed assumpton that errors are randomly drawn from the same distribution with constant finite standard deviation.
-The size of the sample required for the relaxed assumption to kick in is dependent on the actual distribution: the closer to normal it is, the smaller the required sample size.
-For very skewed distributions, larger samples are needed.
-The rule-of-thumb is that about 30 observations are required in the case of simple linear regression.
+For larger samples, we make the more relaxed assumpton that errors are randomly drawn from the a single distribution with constant finite standard deviation.
+The size of the sample required for the relaxed assumption to kick in is dependent on the actual distribution: the closer to normal it is, the smaller the sample size needed.
+For very skewed distributions, larger samples are required.
+The rule-of-thumb is that about 30 observations per coefficient suffice in the case of simple linear regression.
+Deviations from either set (form or error) of assumptions are often most easily detected in the distribution of residuals from the model.

 One way to address deviations from the assumptions of the linear model is to transform the variables.
 We can transform either the response